beigestack/beigestack/README.md

 Hi there 👋

 I'm Manik!
 This is my github!
 Seems you've stumbled here, either by accident or on purpose.
+Either way, if you enjoy waht you see, give it a download and maybe me a follow?

-- 🔭 I am currently working on Python stuff with Pygame rn
+- 🔭 I am currently working on Python stuff with Pygame rn and my website and Godot and Arduino stuff (lol)

 - 🌱 I am currently learning Godot and C/C++